1889 (20th April)

 Kurt von Schleicher was instrumental in forcing the resignation of Chancellor Heinrich Bruening.
 He also persuaded Hindenburg to appoint Franz von Papen as the new Chancellor.

 1932 (15th June)

-The ban on the SA and SS was lifted.
-The Nazi stormtroopers picked fights with Communists and Jews.
+The ban on the SA and SS was lifted but the Nazi Stormtroopers continued to cause trouble, picking fights with Communists and Jews.

 1932 (31st July)